jaidenamari/nectar-flow-finance/_posts/2025-05-30-sustainable-investing-guide.md

 ## Sustainable Investing That Reflects You

-If you’re queer, femme, disabled, or just deeply skeptical of systems that weren’t built with you in mind.
+If you're queer, femme, disabled, or just deeply skeptical of systems that weren't built with you in mind.
 Then traditional investing advice might feel alienating.

 But sustainable investing?
 It can be a reclamation.
-A way to participate in capitalism _on your own terms and nudge the system in a better direction as you go.
+A way to participate in capitalism on your own terms and nudge the system in a better direction as you go.

 Is it perfect?
-No. But it’s a start.
-And it’s better than sitting on the sidelines while your savings lose value to inflation.
+No. But it's a start.
+And it's better than sitting on the sidelines while your savings lose value to inflation.

 Start small.
 Start now.
 Let your money grow like a garden you actually want to live in.

+{% include affiliate-disclaimer.html %}

 ~Melon